SilicoSciences/seminar-bioinformatics-rna-seq/rna-seq_galaxy.md

 0. Get familiar with your data.
 [ENA, Study ERP003613](http://www.ebi.ac.uk/ena/data/view/ERP003613)

-0. Load [reference sequence](https://github.com/silico-sciences/bi-seminar/blob/master/3.fa.gz) into Galaxy, e.g. by Copy&Paste-ing GitHub URLs into Galaxy upload wizard.
+0. Load [reference sequence](https://github.com/silico-sciences/bi-seminar/blob/master/3.fa.gz) into Galaxy.
+It is not necessary to download files on your computer first, Galaxy can get them directly.
+Just copy the "View Raw" link location from GitHub and paste URLs into the Galaxy upload wizard.

     0. Edit data attributes: